 • 7990: Doctoral dissertation continuing registration

 R470-6.
-Lower-Division Pre-Major Requirements: In establishing policies and procedures to support ease of transfer and timely progress toward graduation for USHE students, the Board of Regents recognizes that Pre-Majors and emphases may differ because of the institutions’ unique missions.
+Lower-Division Pre-Major Requirements: In establishing policies and procedures to support ease of transfer and timely progress toward graduation for USHE students, the Board of Higher Education recognizes that Pre-Majors and emphases may differ because of the institutions’ unique missions.
 Committees and procedures are therefore established to provide common lower-division Pre-Major requirements so that when students transfer or apply for upper-division majors, they will receive full value for this academic work.

 6.1.
 USHE Major Committees: To achieve these objectives, the Office of the Commissioner shall organize USHE Major Committees in each of the academic disciplines.
 Major departments at the universities are expected to work closely with the Major Committees in order to achieve the greatest possible congruence between Pre-Major emphases at community colleges and lower-division major requirements at four-year institutions.